Table of Contents

 Brain Chemistry

-Research has shown that chronic, prolonged stress can actually alter Brain Chemistry and affect a person’s overall mood and emotions.
+Research has shown that chronic, prolonged stress can alter brain chemistry and affect a person’s overall mood and emotions.
 It’s quite common for chronic stress to lead to a person developing an anxiety disorder.

 Environment